Error

 Which demonstrates that we prioritise environmental opportunities and risks in an appropriate way.

-We created offers to distribute products from our cafeterias before they expire, at very low prices.
+We created offers to distribute, at reduced prices, products from our cafeterias before they expire.

 We stimulated local economies